maachang/msful/README.md

 # WebAPI.

-- Three pieces of information are available.
+- On WebApi, the following functions are available.

 ```
 > params：   Parameter information such as PostData, json, Query.